 Step 3

-Configure the DHCP server on the router as follows.
+Configure the DHCP server on the Router as follows.

-Here, the purpose of enabling DHCP is to see the difference between Relay Agent.
+Here, the purpose of enabling DHCP is to see the difference between the Relay Agent.
 Then, we will try to get the IP address from a different location by canceling DHCP.

 R1# conf t